Facts About Eczema and Staph Skin Ailments

-Treating eczema should be done on a daily basis.
+Treating eczema should be done daily.
 The important point to remember is to continue treatment even if you find that your skin condition has improved.
 Stopping treatment in-between will worsen the condition.

 Apply an emollient

-After a bath pat, the skin dry gently.
-Do not rub, rubbing further inflames the skin.
+After a bath pat, the skin dries gently.
+Do not rub; rubbing further inflames the skin.
 Apply the emollient on the skin and rub in gently.
 Use as when the skin becomes dry.

 Do not stop using the emollient if you find your skin becoming less dry.
 This will worsen the condition.
 Continue applying the emollient.

 Histamines are chemicals that are produced when the body comes in contact with allergens.
 When the production of histamines is reduced, the intensity of eczema also reduces.
 Anti-histamine medications ease the eczema condition considerably.

 Alitretinoin is prescribed by dermatologists for extreme cases of eczema.

 Dermatologists may prescribe antibiotics when eczema becomes infected.
 Antibiotic tablets or an antibiotic cream is prescribed depending on the condition.